austenoutoften/OpenGLMinecraft/README.md

-This was my submissing for COMP2004 (v.1) Computer Graphics At Curtin.
+This was my submission for COMP2004 (v.1) Computer Graphics At Curtin.
 The assignment task was to make a scene with at least 8 different textures and 2 unique animations.
 I got 100#.

 OpenGL Minecraft Scene